-This initiative will address system redesign and implementation, with a focus on these questions: “What can be done through systems of education to help disadvantaged students overcome the ravages of poverty so that they can become genuinely ready for success?”
-“Who should do it?”
-“What systems of governance are best suited to the new system?”
-“How do we build systems of education that genuinely prepare all children to be successful?”
-Asking such questions is a not only a radical step but also a bold statement from a school of education, as it both acknowledges that the current approach to school does not serve many of our children well even where it has been most successful, and it broadens the conception of what is needed to ensure children’s success to domains not typically considered part of the education system.
+Asking such questions is a bold statement from a school of education, as it acknowledges that the current approach to education does not serve many of our children well and it broadens the conception of what is needed to ensure children’s success to domains not typically considered part of the education system.

 The City Consortium

-The goal of this work is to connect entrepreneurial and committed city leaders from a select group of six cities dedicated to achieving systemic, integrated improvements in services for children directly with the expertise of Harvard faculty and design leaders.
-Participating cities will launch an ambitious plan for change that will include: creating personalized and differentiated learning experiences for students; integrating social, emotional and health services with education services; providing easily accessible, high quality out-of-school learning experiences for all children; and enacting governance structures that will support this integrated model of services for children.
-Each city will design its own ambitious agenda with the support of a site-based consultant.
-Teams will be supported in using design-thinking strategies to create a plan for change that is inclusive of the community and builds on existing initiatives.
+The goal of this work is to bring together entrepreneurial and committed city leaders, from a select group of six cities, dedicated to achieving systemic, integrated improvements in services for children, and connect them with the expertise of Harvard faculty and national leaders.
+Participating cities are launching ambitious plans for change that include components of the Education Redesign Lab’s strategy for systemic change: creating student-centered, customized learning experiences for students; integrating social, emotional, and health services with education; providing easily accessible, high quality expanded learning and enrichment experiences for all children; and creating governance structures that will support this integrated model of services.
+Each city is designing its own ambitious agenda, created through a Children’s Cabinet with the support of a site-based consultant, to develop a plan for change that is inclusive of the community and builds on existing initiatives.

 To accelerate the work, the Harvard Graduate School of Education is hosting a series of five convenings over 2.5 years that bring together policymakers, educators, and community leaders to re-envision public education and its governance.